Designing Fighting Game Sumos

 As for the nerdy sumo, he’s slowly making a comeback in the designs and talks, probably as a step-son for the nogoodnik sumo, with the latter’s ocean-themed life causing him to eventually end up in Hawaii.
 Another slightly unfortunate bit of bad timing, considering the release of Yakuza– I mean Like A Dragon: Infinite Wealth, and it’s own exploration of Japan-Hawaii relationships.

-A friend was suggesting designing a Mongolion Sumo… hmm, there might be something there if, god forbid, we needed a third.
+A friend was suggesting designing a Mongolian Sumo… hmm, there might be something there if, god forbid, we needed a third.

 Carré